cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ### Analyzing the data

-The imbalance within each dataset is not a concernt in this case.
+The imbalance within each dataset is not a concern in this case.
 The classes are imbalanced within each dataset because of the nature of the data.
 A university has more students than any other class, likely by an order of magnitude.